-Our Aims
+Our Aims:

 The aims of this web site are to:

-* provide information about Adult Education
+* Provide information about Adult Education

-* provide the facility to enrol and confirm a place online
+* Provide the facility to enrol and confirm a place online

-* promote Barking & Dagenham, the Council and its services
+* Promote Barking & Dagenham, the Council and its services

-Barking and Dagenham, which is responsible for this site, endeavors to provide up-to-date and accurate information.
+Barking and Dagenham, which is responsible for this site, endeavours to provide up-to-date and accurate information.
 However, the Council disclaims any responsibility for the currency and accuracy of information, which is supplied to its website by information providers who are, in many cases, external to Barking and Dagenham.

 This website is made available for public viewing on the basis that Barking and Dagenham excludes, to the extent permitted by law, all liability for any loss or damage arising out of the use of, or reliance upon, information contained within this website.